Montauk, New York: 19th century

 In 1898, after the Benson/Corbin plan did not work out as planned, the United States Army bought the Benson property to establish a base called Camp Wikoff to quarantine Army personnel returning from the Spanish–American War.
 The most prominent of the returning quarantined soldiers were Theodore Roosevelt and his Rough Riders.
-Several soldiers died during the quarantine, prompting a visit from President William McKinley.
+Several soldiers died during the quarantine, prompting questions about the camp's conditions and a visit from President William McKinley.

 20th century

 Early 20th century

-In 1924, Robert Moses began condemning the Benson land to establish state parks on either end of Montauk − Hither Hills State Park in the west and Montauk Point State Park in the east.
+In 1924, Robert Moses began condemning the Benson land to establish state parks on either end of Montauk—Hither Hills State Park in the west and Montauk Point State Park in the east.
 The two parks were to be connected via the Montauk Point State Parkway.

-In 1926, Carl G. Fisher bought most of the East End of Long Island (10000 acres) for only $2.5 million.
+In 1926, Carl G. Fisher bought most of the East End of Long Island (10000 acres) for $2.5 million.
 He planned to turn Montauk into the "Miami Beach of the North", a "Tudor village by the sea".
 His projects included blasting a hole through the freshwater Lake Montauk to access Block Island Sound to replace the shallow Fort Pond Bay as the hamlet's port; establishing the Montauk Yacht Club and the Montauk Downs Golf Course; and building Montauk Manor, a luxury resort hotel; the Montauk Tennis Auditorium, which became a movie theater (and is now the Montauk Playhouse); and the six-story Carl Fisher Office Building (later the Montauk Improvement Building and now The Tower at Montauk, a residential condominium).
 This last building remains East Hampton's tallest occupied building, as zoning ordinances restricted heights of later buildings.
 The 30 or so buildings Fisher put up between 1926 and 1932 were designed in the Tudor Revival style.
 Fisher had successfully developed Miami Beach before beginning his Montauk project, but although he continued to pour his money into the development, to the extent of $12 million in total, he eventually lost his fortune due to the Wall Street Crash of 1929, and most of his enterprises were shut down.
 Other hotels that opened at the time of Fisher's project include Gurney's Inn, built by W. J. and Maude Gurney, who had managed a Fisher hotel in Miami Beach.

 In the Great Hurricane of 1938, water flooded across Napeague, turning Montauk into an island.
-Floodwaters from the hurricane inundated the main downtown, and it was moved 3 mi to the south, immediately next to the Atlantic Ocean.
+Floodwaters inundated the main downtown, and it was moved 3 mi to the south, immediately next to the Atlantic Ocean.